Codex Alimentarius: A Threat To Our Free Choice of Foods and Supplements

 Tamara Thérèsa Mosegaard * www.mayday-info.dk <http://www.mayday-info.dk>

 MayDay is a Danish civil health-rights organization that has been following Codex since 1999, participating in the Danish national delegation to Codex meetings.
-Although Denmark is a relatively small country, MayDay has had significant impact on the European food-supplement regulatory scene and its efforts are international in scope.
+Although Denmark is a relatively small country, MayDay has had a significant impact on the European food-supplement regulatory scene and its efforts are international in scope.
 MayDay has worked closely with the US-based National Health Federation to oppose restrictive Codex guidelines on food supplements.
 MayDay's extensive and informative website features articles in both Danish and English.

 * * *